suguanYang/ylioo/md/javascript/performance_guide.md

 }
 ```

-### Rule 8: Be mindful of closures retaining large objects
+### Be mindful of closures retaining large objects

 **Why:** Closures retain references to parent scope variables.
 Long-lived closures can prevent garbage collection of large objects.